-Strategic priorities

-Plan, design, and build a grid for the future

-Be the safest and most efficient utility

-Advocate for our customers and help them make informed decisions

-Innovate and grow the business

-Hydro One customers

-Business outcomes

-Improved safety

-culture where Hydro One employees go home safely every

-single day

-Improved reliability above average

-Sustainable business practices and lower environmental footprint Enhance Shareholder Value
+Strategic Priorities Business Outcomes Plan, design and build a grid for Improved safety culture where Hydro One employees the future go home safely every single day Be the safest and most efficient Improved reliability above average performance of Canadian utilities Enhance Shareholder Be a trusted partner Value 121 High satisfaction for Hydro One customers Advocate for our customers and help them make informed decisions Innovate and grow the business Sustainable business practices and lower environmental footprint

 "The roll out of our corporate strategy will involve sticking to our strengths and continuing to champion for our customers and the electricity sector in Ontario.
 Our main focus has been and will remain operational excellence as we continue to drive performance.
 We are a leader in Ontario and continue to build relationships with all partners in our region.
-We are taking a focused lens on creating a brighter, sustainable future for Ontarians, and are steadfast in improving the safety, reliability, affordability, and environmental impacts of our operations." -Mark Poweska, President and Chief Executive Officer
+We are taking a focused lens on creating a brighter, sustainable future for Ontarians, and are steadfast in improving the safety, reliability, affordability, and environmental impacts of our operations."

+-Mark Poweska, President and Chief Executive Officer